ElHakikAmina/binary_trees/README.md

 20. Function that goes through a binary tree using level-order traversal
 21. Function that checks if a binary tree is complete
 22. Function that performs a left-rotation on a binary tree
-23. Function that performs a right-rotation on a binary tree
+23. Function that performs a roght-rotation on a binary tree
 24. Function that checks if a binary tree is a valid Binary Search Tree
 25. Function that inserts a value in a Binary Search Tree
 26. Function that builds a Binary Search Tree from an array